jr-marquez/ksqldbWorkshop/labs/05_usecase_realtime_inventory_ETL.md

 ```
 Check connect in control center if both connectors are up and running.

+**Go to control center , terminate the query and drop the table customers** If not an error will appear

 Create a stream for all data comming in **Why am I doing this?**
 ```bash
 CREATE STREAM customers WITH (